 Method 2: Clean the USB Contact Points

-Physical substances like dust and dirt can build up over time.
-This can lead to a physical barrier that blocks the connection between your USB and USB port.
+Physical debris like dust and dirt can build up over time.
+This can lead to a layer of build-up that blocks the connection between your USB drive and the USB port.
 Regularly cleaning your USB and USB ports can prevent this.

 If you want to remove dust, use an air duster or can of compressed air to blow the dust out.
 For other, more persistent obstructions, lightly wet a cotton swab with isopropyl alcohol and gently clean out the USB or port.
 Once complete, let it dry completely before use.
 Be mindful of how delicate the USB connections are and only clean USB ports when the device is powered down.